Monday, December 11, 2006

 Well coach knows the answer already but how do you really tell?
 Well with a power meter, it isn't difficult to work out.
 Aside from actual race performances, the best guides are performance tests.
 These come in various shapes and sizes and generally follow a consistent protocol so that results can be compared over time.
 I have already described one such test I've done a number of times - the 16km (10 mile) Time Trial, which gives a really good marker of changes in aerobic fitness.
 See post here for an example.

-Maximal Aerobic Power (MAP) is another such performance marker and can be determined with consistency through performing a ramp test.
-There are a number of protocols for ramp tests but they all have a common theme, i.e. you ride in such a manner where resistance is continually increased until you can no longer produce the power.
+Maximal Aerobic Power (MAP) is another such performance marker and can be determined with consistency through performing an incremental test to exhaustion.
+There are a number of protocols for these tests but they all have a common theme, i.e. you ride in such a manner where resistance (power) is continually increased until you can no longer continue.
 It's a bit brutal (and should only be attempted by healthy subjects) but all up it's pretty quick (less than 15 minutes).

 The outcome we are looking for is the mean maximal power output for 1 minute, which (assuming the resistance is continually increasing) should be the average power for the final minute of the test prior to failure.